clearlinux/autospec/README.rst

 Configuration of autospec
 =========================
 autospec is configured by means of a simple INI-style configuration file.
-The default location of this file is assumed to be ``common/autospec.conf``, relative to the directory in which autospec is executed.
+The default location of this file is assumed to be ``/usr/share/defaults/autospec/autospec.conf``.

 Example ``autospec.conf`` file::